websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/creating-and-managing-products/products/product-configuration-reference.md

 ## Options

 Product Options provide a convenient way to add custom fields to your Products.
 They can be used to create Product variants based on attributes (e.g., size, quantity, color, material), bundles, and more.
-See [Customizing Your Product with Product Options](./customizing-your-product-with-product-options.md) to learn more.
+See [Using Product Options](./using-product-options.md) to learn more.

 ![Create Product Options.](./product-configuration-reference/images/02.png)